As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 1. How to Downsize Clothes: Find Your “Why”

-First, define your purpose.
+The first step in the decluttering process is to define your purpose.
 This is your “why”, and the motivation to begin (and continue) to downsize to a minimalist wardrobe.

-What problem is downsizing your wardrobe going to help you solve?
+So ask yourself this – what problem is downsizing your wardrobe going to help you solve?

 Your “why” could be: